jtm5044/devops-project/final_submission/part_3/README.md

 1. The Jenkins Pipeline completes the `GitLabTrigger` job and starts the `SnykScan` job
 1. The `SnykScan` job scans the OWASP Juice Shop Image (tagged `100.16.0.53:5555/rliu1/final-project-part3`) with the `--docker 100.16.0.53:5555/rliu1/final-project-part3` flag configured in Jenkins
 1. The build breaks because a vulnerability of severity HIGH is found
-1. Snyk uploads the results to the snyk.io website
+1. Snyk uploads the results to the snyk.io website & Jenkins
-1. The scan results are viewable within at the snyk.io website
+1. The scan results are viewable within the snyk.io website & Jenkins